 Room and board assignments are managed by Elissa Marsh in Housing and Residence Life.
 The Jenzabar CX system is configured to charge students for room assignments and board plans based on the data entered in the Hall Record.
 Students residing in University housing are also charged a $60 Housing Activity Fee each semester to support educational, cultural, and social programming efforts.
 Housing and Residence Life also provides damage charges to the Business Office for manual posting to student accounts.
 All changes in room or board assignments and housing charge appeals should be submitted to Housing and Residence Life.

-Insurance policy enrollments are managed by Kelly Malone, Coordinator, in Student Health Services.
+Insurance policy enrollments are currently managed by Dean of Students John Buck.
 The Jenzabar CX system is configured to charge students for insurance plans based on the data entered in the Hall Record.
 All changes in insurance plan enrollments and insurance charge appeals should be submitted to Student Health Services.
 Student Health Services also provides immunization charges to the Business Office for manual posting.

 Parking permits sales and parking fines are managed by the Public Safety Office.
 Public Safety provides parking charges to the Bursar's Office for posting to the student account.
 Parking change appeals should be directed to the Public Safety Office.